-In this unit students explore how physics explains phenomena, at various scales, which are not always visible to the unaided human eve.
-Thev examine some of the fundamental ideas and models used by physicists in an attempt to understand and explain the world.
-Students consider thermal concepts investigating heat. common analogies used to explain electricity and consider the origins and formation of matter.
+In this unit students explore how physics explains phenomena, at various scales, which are not always visible to the unaided human eye.
+They examine some of the fundamental ideas and models used by physicists in an attempt to understand and explain the world.
+Students consider thermal concepts by investigating heat, probe common analogies used to explain electricity and consider the origins and formation of matter.